girder/histomics-dev-env/README.md

 ## HistomicsUI development environment

-### Note for Mac M1 users
+### Note for Mac users

-On Mac ARM chips, you must set the following environment variable prior to building:
+On Macs with ARM CPUs, you must set the following environment variable prior to building:

     export DOCKER_DEFAULT_PLATFORM=linux/amd64